Padremining/xmrig/README.md

 Step 4: save the config.json file, next part is important, make sure you right click on Xrig.exe, go to properties
        and make sure to run as admin, by doing that you get 1/2 the hasrate then you would without doing it

-Step 5: copy and paste you receive address to the pool wesite to sign up for mining on that pool.
+Step 5: copy and paste you receive address to the pool website to sign up for mining on that pool.

 Donate: